JAMES M. BELDEN, LTJG, USNR

 Memorial Hall Error

-James is listed as "II" on his memorial marker, but without suffix in Memorial Hall.
+James is listed as "II" on his memorial marker, but without suffix in Memorial Hall on both the 1936 and killed in action panels.